kuoruan/verdaccio-stats/README.md

     count-manifest-views: true # Optional, whether to count manifest views
 ```

+Note: SQLite is the default database type, but for performance reason, it is not recommended for production use.
+For production, consider using MySQL, PostgreSQL, MariaDB, or MSSQL.

 ### Configuration Options

 | Option                 | Type             | Default           | Description                                                       |